fehmi/simply.js/docs/reactivity.md

 ## Assigning a reactive variable to another reactive variable

 Each node in `data`, `state`, or `props` is a reactive proxy object.
 Assigning one to another can be problematic and may break the reactivity engine by causing infinite loops.
-For example, assigning `data.person = state.person` or vice versa can lead to a "maximum call stack size exceeded" error.
+For example, assigning `data.person = state.person` or vice versa can lead to a "Maximum call stack size exceeded" error.

-It might work the first time you assign it, but subsequent assignments can trigger these issues.
+While it might work the first time you assign it, subsequent assignments can trigger these issues.

-To prevent this, you should first **remove the existing reference** before reassigning.
+To prevent this, you should first **remove the existing reference** before reassigning it.
 You can do this by either:

 ```js
 delete data.person;